jpranays/cli-gh/docs/docs/commands/Authentication/Authentication.md

 ### Branch Management

-- `create-branch` – Create a new branch
+- `branch-create` – Create a new branch
-- `delete-branch` – Delete a branch
+- `branch-delete` – Delete a branch

 ### Issue Management